ipspace/blog/content/posts/2025/04/static-routes-arp.md

 round-trip min/avg/max = 0.437/0.567/0.775 ms
 ```

 This is clearly a gigantic WTAF moment, but fortunately, I [experienced similar stuff before](/2025/04/evpn-symmetric-irb-arp/) and immediately suspected we had to warm the ARP cache on one of the devices.
-Next step: a packet capture on the link the ICMP request should be traversing.
+Next step: A packet capture on the link that the ICMP request should be traversing.
 It might make your jaw drop 😳

 {{<cc>}}Weird ARP requests sent by the Linux node{{</cc>}}
 ```